MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-ChildItem.md

 ```

 This command gets all of the .txt files in the current directory and its subdirectories.
-The `-Recurse` parameter directs Windows PowerShell to get objects recursively, and it indicates that the subject of the command is the specified directory and its contents.
+The `-Recurse` parameter directs PowerShell to get objects recursively, and it indicates that the subject of the command is the specified directory and its contents.
 The `-Force` parameter adds hidden files to the display.

 To use the `-Recurse` parameter on Windows PowerShell 2.0 and earlier versions of Windows PowerShell, the value use the `-Path` parameter must be a container.